rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

      Typically, relationships have quantitative attributes, such as time intervals.

-  The following diagram is a simple overview of nodes and relationships:
+  The following diagram is a basic overview of nodes and relationships:
   <br>

   ![API Image](/images/nodes_simple.png)<br>&nbsp;